-Note: this review is for the 2021 UK tour of Everybody’s Talking About Jamie.
+Note: This review is for the UK Tour 2022 of Cluedo.